gordonbrander/magnetize/README.md

 - `dn`: "Display Name".
 A suggested file name.
 - `xt`: "Exact Topic".
 A BitTorrent infohash, allowing this magnet link to be used with BitTorrent clients.

-Note it is possible to construct a hybrid magnet link that works with both Magnetize and [BitTorrent](https://blog.libtorrent.org/2020/09/bittorrent-v2/) by including the `xt` parameter.
+While magnet links are a de facto standard, without a formal standardized, there have been [attempts to document the way BitTorrent clients commonly use magnet parameters](https://wiki.theory.org/BitTorrent_Magnet-URI_Webseeding).
+Magnetize aims to be compatible with these.
+That means you can construct hybrid magnet links that work with both Magnetize and [BitTorrent](https://blog.libtorrent.org/2020/09/bittorrent-v2/).
+Just include the `xt` parameter.

 ```url
 magnet:?xt=urn:btmh:<INFOHASH>&cid=<CID>&cdn=https://example.com/ipfs